Tom R. Burns: Biography

 Burns grew up in Arkansas, United States, and was in a Franciscan Monastery for a number of years.
 As a teenager, he attended Phillips Academy Andover in Massachusetts, before going to Stanford University to study physics and mathematics, where he obtained his BS in physics in 1959.
 In the years 1959–60 he studied physics and sociology for almost two years at the University of Warsaw, Poland, as an exchange student from Stanford.
 He returned to Stanford, where he obtained his MA in sociology in 1962 and his PhD in sociology in 1969.

 He started his academic career as assistant professor at the George Washington University, and moved to the University of New Hampshire in 1968, where he became associate professor in 1973.
 From 1976 to 1983 he was senior researcher at the Scandinavian Institutes for Administrative Research.
 In this period he also was Professor at the Stockholm University in Sweden from 1978 to 1980, Professor at the University of Oslo in Norway from 1979 to 1982.

 In 1982 he was appointed to the position of Professor of Sociology at the University of Uppsala, which he held until 2002 after which he became emeritus Professor.
 Back in the United States he was also Clarence J. Robinson University Professor at the George Mason University from 1987 to 1990.
 From 2003 to 2006 he was NORFA Professor at the Centre for International Environment and Development Studies at the Norwegian University of Life Sciences.
 He was visiting professor at the Lisbon University Institute (ISCTE), in Portugal from 2007 to 2013.

-Among his other professional engagements, he has been Jean Monnet Visiting professor at the European University Institute, Florence, Italy, 2002; Visiting Scholar, Stanford University, Spring, 2002, Spring, 2004–2008; Fellow at Swedish Collegium for Advanced Study in the Social Sciences (Spring, 1992; Autumn, 1998), and Fellow at the European University Institute (Spring, 1998).
+Among his other professional engagements, he has been Jean Monnet Visiting professor at the European University Institute, Florence, Italy, 2002; Visiting Scholar, Stanford University, Spring, 2002, Spring, 2004–2008; Fellow at Swedish Collegium for Advanced Study (Spring, 1992; Autumn, 1998), and Fellow at the European University Institute (Spring, 1998).

 Burns died in Uppsala, Sweden on 25 April 2025, at the age of 88.

 Uppsala Theory Circle

 Burns was the founder of the Uppsala Theory Circle (UTC) at Uppsala University, devoted to the development of sociological and social science theory and its applications in empirical and policy research.
 UTC functioned as an international, interdisciplinary collegium of scholars.
 A major pole of UTC was located in Uppsala, Sweden, but with contributors and participants found in other parts of Europe as well as in China, Africa, and the Americas.

-The group conducted regular seminars, workshops, etc. often engaging leading Swedish and international scholars who were fellows at The Swedish Collegium for Advanced Studies in the Social Sciences.
+The group conducted regular seminars, workshops, etc. often engaging leading Swedish and international scholars who were fellows at The Swedish Collegium for Advanced Study.
 Beginning in the mid-1980s, this institution brought many distinguished scholars to Uppsala, in particular.
 The UTC was particularly active in the 1980s and 1990s.
 Since 2000, much of the core, which was engaged initially in Uppsala, has dispersed within and outside of Sweden.